lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. image:: jupyter_app.png

-A new window pops up and you can see that Jupyter Notebook is running.
-This notebook was created inside a running compute session and can be used easily with the click of a button without any other settings.
+Pop up windows will show that Jupyter Notebook is running.
+This notebook was created inside a running compute session and can be used easily with the click of a button.
 Also, there is no need for a separate package installation process because the language environment and library provided by the computation session can be used as it is.
-For detailed instructions on how to use Jupyter Notebook, please refer to the official documentation.
+For detailed instructions on how to use Jupyter Notebook, please refer to the official Jupyter Notebook documentation.

-In the notebook's file explorer, the ``id_container file`` contains a private SSH key.
-If necessary, you can download it and use it for SSH / SFTP access to the container.
+``id_container file`` in the notebook's file explorer, contains a private SSH key.
+If necessary, users can download it and use it for SSH / SFTP access to the container.

-Click the NEW button at the top right and select the Notebook for Backend.AI, then the ipynb window appears where you can enter your own code.
+Click the 'NEW' button at the top right and select the Notebook for Backend.AI, then the ipynb window appears where users can enter their own code.

 .. image:: backendai_notebook_menu.png
    :width: 400
    :align: center

-In this window, you can enter and execute any code you want by using the environment that session provides.
+In this window, users can enter and execute any code that they want by using the environment that session provides.
 The code is executed on one of the Backend.AI nodes where the compute session is actually created and there is no need to configure a separate environment on the local machine.

 .. image:: notebook_code_execution.png

-When you close the window, you can find that the ``Untitled.ipynb`` file is created in the notebook file explorer.
-Note that the files created here are deleted when you terminate the session.
+When window is closed, ``Untitled.ipynb`` file can be founded in the notebook file explorer.
+Note that the files created here are deleted when session is terminated.
 The way to preserve those files even after the session is terminated is described in the Data & Storage Folders section.

 .. image:: untitled_ipynb_created.png